 But, honestly, if you want cake rolls, specifically pumpkin rolls, in your life, I highly, highly recommend biting the bullet and buying a jelly roll pan.

 Sometimes the term “jelly roll pan” is used interchangeably for several different pan sizes, but for me, jelly roll pan means the 15- by 10-inch pan.

 I have this jelly roll pan and love it.
 It is nonstick, but it has a light coating so nothing EVER burns, either…sweet.

 The other thing that’s key so a cake roll doesn’t give you grief is to use the right kind of towel.
 I know the whole rolling-up-a-hot-cake-in-a-towel-thing can cause serious anxiety, but it’s not hard.

-I’ve included pictures below the recipe.
-Also, make sure you use the right kind of towel.
+I’ve included step-by-step pictures below.
+Make sure you use the right kind of towel.

 Avoid using cloth towels with texture and instead go for a thin tea towel or flour sack towel.